House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Genesis GDP1005A 5-Speed Drill Press

-This 5-speed drill press from Genesis features an oversized ⅝-inch chuck that will work with large bits.
+This 5-speed drill press from Genesis features an oversized ⅝-inch chuck that works with large bits.
 It’s a 10-inch benchtop model that won’t take up too much space in your workshop.
-At just 52 pounds, you’ll have no problem lifting it onto your workbench, but it’s going to vibrate and shake excessively while you work.
+At just 52 pounds, you’ll have no problem lifting it onto your workbench, but it will vibrate and shake excessively while you work.

 Adding to the shaking issue is the unsteady worktable.
 This would be bad enough on its own if the machine weren’t shaking too.
 Worse, the quill had noticeable play, which caused the bit to wobble and create uneven holes.

-There were some features we appreciated though.
-For instance, the built-in LED work light is a nice touch.
-And the 4.1-amp induction motor makes plenty of power.
+There were some features we appreciated, however.
+For instance, the built-in LED work light is a nice touch, and the 4.1-amp induction motor produces plenty of power.
 It’s just not very usable in this shaky package.

 Pros